fkarg/fkarg.github.io/staged/stillness.md

 ---
 # Review

-I am quite glad to have read the book.
-I was looking for some insight into stillness. stillness didn't fail me, it is I who failed stillness.
+Reading the book calmed me down a bit.
+I was looking for insight into stillness, and I think I gained a little.
+Stillness didn't fail me, it is I who failed stillness.

-Recommended for everyone anxious or striving for inner calm.

-- [ ] Glad I read it?
-- [ ] Short verdict
+{: .box-note}
+**Note in 2022**: This is even more true now than it has been last year.
+I've been focusing a lot on university and exams recently, stressing myself out without proper breaks.
+I need to re-learn stillness all over again, and simply going over my notes is helping already.

+Highly recommended for everyone anxious or striving for inner calm, but the writing style of Ryan Holiday is not for everybody.
+The content would much better fit for a 'one chapter daily'-style, which the [Daily Stoic Newsletter][daily-stoic] provides.
+I subscribed, though I'm usually skimming the subject if at all, but it might be something for you.

 ## Main Takeaways

+- Its valuable time spent thinking about stillness

 ### Reminders

 It did serve as a good reminder that stillness takes a continuous and active effort to achieve.
 It does list a number of things, which I know are good for me, but I currently neglect.
-Hobbies are one such thing, but I don't think that will change before I'm vaccinated.
+Hobbies are one such thing, but I don't think that will change before I'm vaccinated<sup>[1](#footnote1)</sup>.

 Still.
 All of these are very good reminders about the core of living a fulfilled life in the present.
 Usually, worry and stress will take over.

 ### A new way of Reading

 I figured out something else, but it isn't directly related to the book itself.
 It's more about how I'm reading books.

 Chronological (front-to-back) might not be the best way.
-In this case, reading chapters I'm interested in and skipping others I'm not interested in would have probably kept my motivation higher and I wouldn't have 'skipped' reading so often.
+In this case, reading chapters I'm interested in and skipping others I'm not interested in would have probably kept my motivation higher, and I wouldn't have 'skipped' reading so often.
 Even a few books later, I haven't tried this yet - but I will, should a similarly disconnected book come across next time.
-[The Personal MBA][personal-mba] would have been a good candidate for this as well.
+[The Personal MBA][personal-mba] would have been an excellent candidate for this as well.

 ## Criticism

+- I have an aversion to Ryan Holiday's style of writing
+- A lot of focus on exemplary behaviors, little on underlying principles

+### Aversion

 Sometimes when reading a book, I get an aversion to continue reading it for a bit.
 So instead of reading this book, I read some other book, or not read at all.
 This happened with [Ego is the Enemy][ego-enemy], and I hoped to not